- Feeling like you’re addicted to food doesn’t mean your addicted to food

 After under-eating for so long I completely lost the concept of a balanced meal.
-I forgot how much you can eat regularly.
-Here’s a list of what I started eating at breakfast, lunch and dinner, which helped me break the starve, binge and then purge cycle.
+I forgot how much you can AND SHOULD eat regularly!
+Here’s a list of what I started eating at breakfast, lunch and dinner, which helped me break the cycle of starving, bingeing and purging.

 This song used to make me feel sad.
 The feeling of addiction is lonely.
 But it’s that sad feeling that pushed me to ask for help.
 And that’s when I got GREAT information which made it easy to have more energy, stop thinking about food and lose weight.

 Sharing what I learned makes the 10 years I STRUGGLED worth it

 Are you worried you’re addicted to food?
-Think of 2 people you could talk to.
+Think of one person you could talk to.
 They don’t have to have all the answers.
 They just need to be someone you TRUST.